trevorbaughn/.dotfiles/README.md

 - English / Japanese Keyboard input
 - Floating file manager
 - Wayland Compositor
+- Everforest themes
-- Everforest themes (Which are designed to be easy on the eyes)
+  - ...
+Which are designed to be easy on the eyes!

 ...
 Key software includes;
 - Waybar (Status Bar)